rodonile/path-tracing/README.md

 In order to run the pipeline, the following software instances need to be deployed:

+- VPP with Path Tracing Plugin
+  In order to install it refer to the README in the ./vpp folder

 - [Apache Kafka](https://kafka.apache.org/) Message Broker
 - [Apache Druid](https://druid.apache.org/) Time Series Database
+  Kafka and Druid have been deployed as docker container.
+A docker-compose.yml file, information on how to provision it as well as configuration files are available in the ./docker folder.

 - [Turnilo](https://github.com/allegro/turnilo) visualization backend
+  Instruction on how to install and configure Turnilo are available in the ./turnilo folder.

 ## How to run the pipeline